rsdoiel/antenna/archives/2025/planet_2025.20.md

 ---

-## EU countries adopt four sets of new Russia sanctions
+## EU and UK announce new sanctions against Russia

 date: 2025-05-20, from: RTÉ News

-The EU has adopted four sets of sanctions against Russia over the war in Ukraine, including a 17th package targeting Moscow's shadow fleet, and measures related to chemical weapons, human rights and hybrid threats, the European Commission has said.
+The EU and Britain have announced new sanctions against Russia, which include a clampdown on its so-called "shadow fleet" of oil tankers as well as financial firms that have helped Moscow avoid the impact of other sanctions imposed over the war.

 <br>